Welcome to Our Facial Serum Comparison Tables

 In this section you will find comparison tables for the following facial serum comparisons:

-On this page I explain more about the three different types of serums I review here and why you might chose one serum over another.
+On this page I explain more about the three different types of serums we review here and why you might chose one serum over another.

 Think of a baby’s skin, how soft and smooth it feels to your fingers, one of the main reasons that a baby’s skin feels like this is because of the high levels of hyaluronic acid in their skin.
 Over time, our body’s production of hyaluronic acid decreases and our skin becomes drier and tougher.
 We lose the softness of youth and that beautiful feeling of suppleness and vitality.